manuel-serrano/fst-artifact/README.md

 ## Alternative 2: Native artifact

-To run the native artifact outside of the VM, a full development tool kit is required.
+To run the native artifact outside of the VM, a full development toolkit is required.
 It must at least contain:

   - a full-fledged C compiler